BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 ### Step 5: Export & Save Your XID

-Finally, you can follow the usual procedure to create a public version of the XID and store it.
+Afterward, you should follow the usual procedure to create a public version of the XID and store it.
 ```
 UPDATED_PUBLIC_XID=$(envelope xid export --private elide --generator elide "$UPDATED_XID")